Haircut & Salon Tip Calculator

 - 15% Minimum for acceptable service

-- 18-20% Standard tip for good haircut or service
+- 18-20% Standard tip for a good haircut or service

 - 25%+ Outstanding work, complex services, or holidays